MEET THE PTSD TEAM!

 Antonia Lassar (Playwright and Performer) is first and foremost a Beyoncé enthusiast.
 She is also an actor, playwright, musician, and educator.
 As an educator, Antonia mentors college students in how to create activist art and elementary school students in how to keep being amazing.
 Antonia spends some of her time touring her other one-woman show God Box around the country to engage great people in interfaith dialogue.
 In collaboration with Angela Dumlao, Antonia recently created The Forest, a silent clown show about a school play from the perspective of the kid playing the tree.
 She was recently a panelist on Glamour Magazine’s Top Ten College Women Program and featured by Marie Claire Magazine.
 Past work includes Tina and Amy (Frigid Festival 2014), Pair of Animals (Edmonton Fringe 2014), and On the Tracks (Boston University).
 Antonia has a BFA from Boston University and is based in Brooklyn with her growing collection of ukuleles. antonialassar.com

-Angela Dumlao (Director) is a queer genderfluid first-generation Filipinx-American theater artist dedicated to new work, non-realism, and intersectional feminism.
+AC Dumlao (Director) is a queer trans non-binary first-generation Filipino-American artist & advocate.
 Directing: The Forest by Antonia Lassar, Say My Name: A Benefit Concert for the Trevor Project (Davenport Theatre), Glutton for Punishment (EstroGenius Festival, Best Director Award); Between (Gallatin Arts Festival); boom by Peter Sinn Nachtrieb (Molly Thacher Kazan Memorial Prize), The Vagina Narrative, 8: the Play by Dustin Lance Black (Vassar College Theater).
 Assistant Directing: SeaWife by Seth Moore and The Lobbyists (Naked Angels, Drama Desk Nominated).
-Along with Antonia Lassar, Angela has been interviewed for the GLAAD award winning website Autostraddle.com for their work on Post Traumatic Super Delightful.
-They are an aficionado of the finer things in life: snapbacks, menswear, and Beyoncé.
+Along with Antonia Lassar, AC has been interviewed Autostraddle.com for their work on Post Traumatic Super Delightful.
+They are the creator of the social justice Facebook page Call Me They.
 Education: Vassar College, Powerhouse Theatre Apprentice Training Program.
-Website: angelacdumlao.com; Fashion Blog: @menswearselfcare on Instagram
+Website: callmethey.com; Fashion Blog: @menswearselfcare on Instagram

 Kati Frazier (Dramaturg) is a playwright, dramaturg, and arts administrator from North Carolina, now based in New York City.
 She has a deep artistic interest in magical realism, non-linear timelines, and queerness in every sense of the word.
 She has been the dramaturg for Florida Studio Theatre’s Burdick Reading Series, curator of AFO’s first annual SoloLab, and Literary Director of All For One Theater.
 Her plays include: Virtue Of Fools, The Last Year, 15 Feet: A Story Told From A Distance, The Couch, a sex thing, and Patronage.
 You can find two of her short plays in a coming Smith & Kraus anthology to be published this fall. http://katifrazier.alturl.com/